AdobeDocs/audience-manager.en/help/using/overview/data-security-and-privacy/aam-gdpr-partners.md

 In addition to the updates to the IAB Framework mentioned above, Yahoo/Oath/DataX has added new parameters, **gdpr** and **gdpr_mode**, to their taxonomy and Audience APIs.
 Their parameters inform Yahoo/Oath/DataX that they have the rights to process a certain segment as a Data Processor or as a Data Controller.
 As a result, Audience Manager customers sending segments to a Yahoo/Oath/DataX destination must designate the appropriate parameter (Processor or Controller), based on their agreement with Oath.

 Please reach out to your Consultant or Client Care to set the correct parameter.
 Adobe cannot make this update on behalf of a customer unless we receive written correspondence, requesting this update.
 Please reach out to your Yahoo/Oath/DataX representative to understand the full definition of these parameters.

-## Audience Manager Partners With Unsegmentation Capabilities {#aam-partners-with-unsegmentation}

-In order to help our customers automate GDPR requests, Audience Manager notifies our activation partners about deletion requests from Data Subjects by sending them unsegment (or remove segment) information.

-However, some of our activation partners:

-1. Cannot support unsegment requests from Adobe and/or
-1. Are not able to receive updates from us more frequently than once in 30 days.

-In those cases, you are not able to send delete requests to activation partners in an automated way through Audience Manager.

-Download our [Partner Excel sheet](assets/AAM-Partners-October2019.xlsx) to see which Audience Manager activation partners support unsegment.